Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

 ### Benefits of Integrating Dapr in Azure Container Apps

-The Tasks Tracker microservice application is composed of multiple microservices (2 microservices so far), and function calls are spread across the network.
+The Tasks Tracker microservice application is composed of multiple microservices (two microservices so far), and function calls are spread across the network.
 To support the distributed nature of microservices, we need to account for failures, retries, and timeouts.
 While Container Apps features the building blocks for running microservices, the use of Dapr provides an even richer microservices programming model.

 Dapr includes features like service discovery, pub/sub, service-to-service invocation with mutual TLS, retries, state store management, and more.